100 Questions to Ask When Choosing Your College or Major

 But what is the main reason for a college interview?
 In a college interview, this is where the school you applied for will put a face to your college application.
 The interview allows admission officers to learn something about you than what is actually on paper like your interests, your hobbies, and your personality in general.
 College interviews also help them determine if you are a good fit for the student body.

 Today, many colleges do not require interviews anymore.
-Especially on bigger universities, college interviews proved to be impractical considering the massive number of applicants they get.
+Especially in bigger universities, college interviews proved to be impractical considering the massive number of applicants they get.
 However, some selective colleges and smaller institutions still utilize college interviews.
 To check if your chosen college has interviewed or not, contact their admissions office.

 So, what are the usual college interview questions?